 Aircastle Limited acquires, leases and sells commercial jet aircraft to airlines throughout the world.
 As of March 31, 2018, we owned and managed on behalf of our joint ventures 234 aircraft leased to 81 lessees located in 44 countries.

 · Pursuing a disciplined and differentiated investment strategy.
-In our view, aircraft values change in different ways over time.
+In our view, values of different aircraft change in different ways over time.
 We carefully evaluate investments across different aircraft models, ages, lessees and acquisition sources and re-evaluate these choices as market conditions and relative investment values change.
-We believe the financing flexibility offered through unsecured debt and our team’s experience with a wide range of asset types enables our value oriented strategy and provides us with a competitive advantage.
-We view orders from equipment manufacturers to be part of our investment opportunity set, but choose to limit long term capital commitments unless we believe there is an adequate return premium to compensate for risks and opportunity costs.
-This approach sets us apart from most other large aircraft leasing companies.
+We believe the financing flexibility offered through unsecured debt and our team’s experience with a wide range of asset types provides us with a competitive advantage.
+We view orders from equipment manufacturers to be part of our investment opportunity set, but choose to keep our long term capital commitments limited.

 · Originating investments from many different sources across the globe.
-Our strategy is to seek out worthwhile investments by leveraging our team’s wide range of contacts around the world.
+Our strategy is to seek out worthwhile investments by leveraging our team’s wide range of contacts.
 We utilize a multi-channel approach to sourcing acquisitions and have purchased aircraft from a large number of airlines, lessors, original equipment manufacturers, lenders and other aircraft owners.
-Since our formation in 2004, we have acquired aircraft from 86 different sellers.
+Since our formation in 2004, we have acquired aircraft from 89 different sellers.

-· Selling assets when attractive opportunities arise and for portfolio management purposes.
+· Selling assets when attractive opportunities arise.
 We sell assets with the aim of realizing profits and reinvesting proceeds when a sale generates the greatest expected cash flow or when more accretive investments are available.
 We also use asset sales for portfolio management purposes, such as reducing lessee specific concentrations and lowering residual value exposures to certain aircraft types.
 Since our formation we have sold 210 aircraft to 61 buyers.